hclbaur/sdt-core/docs/TUTORIAL.md

 	transform {
 		param "filename" { select "'addressbook.sda'" }
-		variable "doc" { select "document($filename)" }
+		variable "addressbook" { select "document($filename)" }
-		println "concat('Hello ', $doc/addressbook/contact[1]/firstname, '!')"
+		println "concat('Hello ', $addressbook/contact[1]/firstname, '!')"
 	}

-We use the *document()* function to read and parse it into an SDA node tree, which is bound to a variable *doc* for reference in subsequent expressions.
+We use the *document()* function to read and parse it into an SDA node tree, which is bound to a variable *addressbook* for reference in subsequent expressions.
 Note that unlike `param`, the `variable` statement declares a variable that can *not* be overriden by the transformation context.
 Executing this recipe would produce:

 	Hello Alice!